tatianamac/tm11ty/src/posts/save-the-tears.md

 If you see a white woman friend or colleague engaging in weaponised behaviour (see above), do something about it.
 You are in the highest position of privilege to speak up without ramifications, particularly as far as the police state is concerned.
 (Consider how white women are taught to cry their way out of police engagements.)

 Never allow yourself to stay comfortable.
 Comfort is complicity.
 Discomfort means change.
 Sit with it.

+For the white dudes in your life: Don't worry, [wrote a white guyde too](/posts/white-guyde)!